SOULPWRD/cloudtalk/backend/README.md

 This folder serves as the scaffold of the application that is a part of the interview process for candidates attending on the position in CloudTalk.

+## Development

+### Seeding

+In order to prefill the database with fake data, run `npm run seed` command.
+Don't forget to specify the number of products you want to seed.
+For instance, in order to seed 20 products run `npm run seed -- 20`.

 ## Assignment

 1. Warehouse application, needs API for following features